akka/akka/docs/src/main/paradox/scala/http/routing-dsl/exception-handling.md

 @@@ note

-Users are strongly encouraged not to rely on using the `ExceptionHandler` as a means of handling errors.
+Users are strongly encouraged not to rely on using the @unidoc[ExceptionHandler] as a means of handling errors.
 By errors, we mean things that are an expected part of normal operations: for example, issues discovered during input validation.
-The `ExceptionHandler` is meant to be a means of handling failures.
+The @unidoc[ExceptionHandler] is meant to be a means of handling failures.
 See [Failure vs Error](https://www.reactivemanifesto.org/glossary#Failure) in the glossary of the [Reactive Manifesto](https://www.reactivemanifesto.org).

-Distinguishing between errors and failures (i.e. thrown `Exceptions` handled via the `ExceptionHandler`) provides a much better mental model but also leads to performance improvements.
+Distinguishing between errors and failures (i.e. thrown `Exceptions` handled via the @unidoc[ExceptionHandler]) provides a much better mental model but also leads to performance improvements.

 This is because exceptions are known to have a negative performance impact for cases when the depth of the call stack is significant (stack trace construction cost)